doem97/SLC_chen/README.md

 SLC is a Skin Lesion Classification-or Image Classification structure that features in high-level operations.

+From the view of experience, things involved in improving model should be controled by `SLCModel()`, and others should be controled by `SkinLesionClassify()`.

 # Notice

 - /code folder should be more stastic and .gitignore file will ignore tracking operations in /experience_space